Cap Tip 2/16/2019

-What a set diverse set of games with was for your Washington Capitals.
+What a set diverse set of games it was for your Washington Capitals.
 Over the last week the Caps played three very different games, we had a high scoring track meet against the LA Kings, got steamrolled by the Columbus Blue Jackets, and then did some steamrolling of our own in San Jose.
-Overall the Caps played a pretty good set of games against a couple of really good teams.
+Overall the Caps played a good set of games against a couple of really strong teams.
 We saw the continued rebound of Kuzy back from his mid season slump, as we as Oshie return to form.

 The Last Week

 If you like defense look away, hey offense lovers, this one’s for you.